compbiomedeu/compbiomedeu.github.io/applications/HemoCell/HemoCell.md

 : Typical run: XXX – XXX cores
 : Large run: XXXX – 1,000s cores

-**System where it runs :**  The code can be compiled on Linux, Mac OS X and Windows 10 using the linux subsystem extension.
+**System where it runs :**  Cartesius, ???.
+The code can be compiled on Linux, Mac OS X and Windows 10 using the linux subsystem extension.

 **Extra :** The HemoCell framework is available as source code or as singularity image.